cyberman54/ESP32-Paxcounter/docs/remotecontrol.md

 The device listenes for remote control commands on LoRaWAN Port 2.
 Multiple commands per downlink are possible by concatenating them, but must not exceed a maximum of 10 bytes per downlink.

+!!! info
-Note: settings can be stored in NVRAM to make them persistant (reloaded during device startup / restart).
+	Settings can be stored in NVRAM to make them persistant (reloaded during device startup / restart).
 To store settings, use command `0x21`.

 Send for example `83` `86` as Downlink on Port 2 to get battery status and time/date from the device.